mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ## Classes
 The first day of each class felt great!
 I felt like I understood what was going on and concepts were familiar.
 What a false sense of confidence I gave myself… The slow-start was short lived because we immediately began learning at a very quick pace.

-A few things were different compared to how I learned in undergrad.
+A few things were different compared to how I learned in undergrad: applications, problem set breadth, predictability, optional work, and the quarter system:
 <ul>
   <li> <b>Applications:</b> There was less of an emphasis in class on solving problems than what I was used to.
 We had a lot of material to cover and it was completely understandable that professors went through the theory in class and leveraged problem sets and discussion sections to give us opportunities to apply the concepts we learned.
 For me, this was a bit challenging because I did not directly compare the general notation/definitions to specific applications/examples, so sometimes struggled to understand the purpose of the theory we were learning at the time. </li>
   <li> <b>Problem set breadth:</b> There were some elements of problem sets that were extremely challenging.
 In undergrad, I was used to problems being somewhat adjacent to problems we covered in class.
 In this program, there were some problems I saw that I had no idea how to even start or attempt since they were so different from the examples in class or textbook problems.
 This made me realize that understanding core concepts was more important than solving problems – you can’t just learn how to regurgitate a solution to a problem similar to one you’ve seen before, you need to understand the concepts well enough that if you see something completely new, you have the foundations to arrive at a unique solution. </li>